larpchronicles/rules/rules-topics/999_changelog.md

 ## 3.1.3 [2023-07-24]
 * Added Critical Ability to effects chart
 * Changed Stamina Curse and Silence physical strikes to Critical Curse Aura and Critical Silence Aura
+* Changed Slay to work until it connects

 ## 3.1.2 [2023-07-14]
 ### Armor